Joseph Henry Green

 Joseph Henry Green plaque at St Mary the Virgin church, Monken Hadley.

-Joseph Henry Green FRCS (1 November 1791 – 13 December 1863) was an eminent English surgeon who also became the literary executor for Samuel Taylor Coleridge.
+Joseph Henry Green FRCS (1 November 1791 – 13 December 1863) was an English surgeon who also became the literary executor for Samuel Taylor Coleridge.

 Green was the nephew of another eminent surgeon, Henry Cline.
 After studying in Germany, he apprenticed at the College of Surgeons under his uncle's tutelage.
 Green went on to practise as a surgeon at St. Thomas's Hospital.
 He was also a professor of anatomy and surgery at St Thomas's, professor of anatomy to the Royal Academy, and chair of surgery at King's College, London.
 Green and Coleridge became friends about 1817.
 When Coleridge died in 1834, he named Green his literary executor with instructions to compile and publish Coleridge's system of philosophy and dispose of his manuscripts and books for the benefit of his family.
 Green served twice as president of the Royal College of Surgeons and, in 1859, became the second president of the newly-established Council of Medical Education and Registration of the United Kingdom.
 While Green undertook a course of study, in order to publish the Coleridgean system, he made little progress other than to publish two volumes of Smith’s notes, fragments, and oral recollections in the Spiritual Philosophy, founded on the teaching of S. T. Coleridge (1865).
 Green suffered a seizure in early November 1863 and died the next month.
 He was 72.